dingo-actual/om/readme.md

 ## `ARCformer`: Attentive Recurrent Cell (ARC) Transformer

 The ARC Transformer (`ARCformer`) is a middle-level component of Om LLM.
-It represents a transformer-like architecture that incorporates multi-pass memory, as well as "state token sequences".
+It represents a transformer-like architecture that incorporates multi-pass memory, as well as "state token sequence" recurrence.
 The forward pass of `ARCformer` requires three inputs:

 - A `Tensor` sub-sequence of the input
 - A current state token sequence `Tensor` (the initial state for each `ARCformer` is a learned parameter), and